 Dr. Mazin Gilbert | AT&T

-Seeing the bigger picture makes it clear that telecoms are spending fortunes on customer support, maintenance and better infrastructure.
-Trends in AI and Machine Learning will continue to impact these cost centres.
+Seeing the bigger picture makes it clear that telecoms are spending fortunes on customer support, maintenance, and better infrastructure.
+Trends in AI and Machine Learning will continue to impact these cost centers.

 7) In-Flight Connectivity kicks in

 In-flight connectivity is becoming a game-changer for airline companies.
 Just as connectivity is transforming our daily lives, connected aircraft will redefine the way airline customer service operates.
 Research shows that the ability to use your smartphone while traveling by plane is among the top three considerations people have when choosing an airline.